mmmorris1975/aws-runas/docs/metadata_credentials.md

 When using the un-privileged mode (via the `-p` option), an additional environment variable called `AWS_EC2_METADATA_SERVICE_ENDPOINT` must be set to the local endpoint URL of the service, which is shown in the output when the service is started.
-Using the example to run on port 8000 above:
+Using the example above to run the service on port 8000:

 ```shell
 AWS_SHARED_CREDENTIALS_FILE=/dev/null AWS_EC2_METADATA_SERVICE_ENDPOINT='http://127.0.0.1:8000/' aws s3 ls